 Also, on the island there are a few daily buses running from Veli Lošinj to Punta Križa on the island of Cres, these buses stop in or near most of the small villages on Lošinj.

-The most known symbol of the island is Apoksiomen, the statue of athlete dating back to ancient Greece, when, according to scientists, the island was in the period of prosperity.
+The most known symbol of the island is Apoksiomen, the statue of an athlete dating back to ancient Greece, when, according to scientists, the island was in a period of prosperity.
 The status can be seen in the museum in Mali Lošinj.